LendBook/lendbook-api/readme.md

 ### Usage

-1. Start the API server by running `yarn serve`.
+1. Start the API server by running `yarn start`.
 2. Access the API endpoints using your preferred HTTP client (e.g., Postman).

 ### Swagger Documentation